South Carolina Education Lottery: Palmetto Cash 5 (formally Carolina 5)

 This game began on Jun.
+8, 2002 as Carolina 5, starting out as a weekly game before gradually becoming a daily game.
+In February 2005, the name of this game changed to Palmetto Cash 5.
+It draws 5 numbers from 1 through 42.
+Palmetto Cash 5 also features a Multiplier, that allows the player to multiply their non-jackpot winnings, by 2, 3, 5, or 10 times.
+Games cost $2 each, and include the Multiplier feature, that works the same way as the two multi-state games' multipliers.
+The jackpot starts at $100,000, and grows by at least $10,000 with each draw, that goes without a winner.

-8, 2002 as Carolina 5.
-The first drawing was on Jun.
-14, 2002.
-This game was only drawn on Fridays up until June 10, 2003 when a Tuesday drawing was added.
-On June 13, 2004, a Monday drawing was added and the game was drawn every Monday Wednesday and Friday despite the Tuesday drawing being dropped.
-On Tue Feb.
-1, 2005, Carolina 5 became an instant game as "instant carolina 5".
-Players had to pick 5 numbers from 1-36.
-As of Feb.
-1, 2005 when Palmetto Cash 5 replaced Carolina 5, players pick 5 numbers from 1-38.
-Each game costs $1 to play ($2 with the power up feature).
-Originally PC5 was drawn on Mon, Wed, and Fri, until January 30, 2007, when a Tue and Thur drawing was added.
-On Jan.
-31, 2009, a Sat drawing was added.
-As of Dec.
-5, 2010, Palmetto Cash 5 are held every day.
-It draws 5 balls from 1 through 38.
-Palmetto Cash 5 also draws a Power-Up multiplier that is randomly drawn from 28 balls with 16 being marked with a "2", 12 with a" 3", 1 with a "5" and 1 with a "10".
-Games cost $1 each; the Power-Up option costs an additional $1 per game.
-The top prize is set at $100,000 (unlike Mega Million's Megaplier, and Powerball's PowerPlay, the Power-Up multiplier also applies to the top prize).
-This means that players can multiply their winnings up to $1 million cash with every game that has a $2 purchase ($1 base game play and a $1 power up add on).
-The top prize for the base game has a $1 million liability limit and the top prize for the power up feature has a $2.5 million liability limit for each drawing.
+Before March 3rd, 2024, it drew 5 numbers from 1 to 38.
+Games costed at $1.
+It also had a Power-Up multiplier that was randomly drawn from 28 balls(16 being marked with a "2", 10 with a "3", and 1 each with a "5" and a "10").
+The Power-Up option costed an additional $1 per game.
+The top prize was set at $100,000.
+Unlike Mega Millions's Megaplier, and Powerball's PowerPlay, the Power-Up multiplier also applied to the top prize, meaning players could multiply their winnings up to $1 million cash with every game that has a $2 purchase ($1 base game play and a $1 Power-Up add on).
+The top prize for the base game had a $1 million liability limit and the top prize for the Power-Up feature had a $2.5 million liability limit for each drawing.

-CASH POP
+Cash Pop

-This game began on Mon Jan 17, 2022.
-Players can choose one or more numbers from 1-15 and choose either a $1, $2, $5 or a $10 wager on each number that they choose. players can choose all the numbers to be guaranteed a winner for the drawing.
+This game began on January 17th, 2022.
+Players can choose one or more numbers from 1-15 and choose either a $1, $2, $5 or a $10 wager on each number that they choose.
+Players can choose all the numbers to be guaranteed a winner for the drawing.
 The SCEL draws one number from balls numbered 1–15.
-If the player matches the winning number drawn, he/she wins a prize shown on the printed cash pop ticket.
+If the player matches the winning number drawn, he/she wins a prize shown on the printed Cash Pop ticket.
 The player can also win a prize instantly, though the chances of winning instantly are better than on a drawing.
-Players can wager up to $900 each time they ask for a cash pop ticket.
+Players can wager up to $900 each time they ask for a Cash Pop ticket.
 Cash Pop drawings take place immediately after the Pick 3 and Pick 4 midday drawings and after the Palmetto Cash 5 drawing.